 Lead Organization City of John Day Partners and Supporters Grant County, various sponsors from the state level.
-Funding & Status Innovation Gateway/Riverfront Recreation Area and an Integrated Init additional 56 acres of new residential housing and 15 acres of new in completed an Economic Opportunity Assessment and Housing Assess residential, commercial and industrial development.
-Plan to open an additional 56 acres of new residential housing and 19 land.
-City is also completed an Economic Opportunity Assessment and guide future residential, commercial and industrial development. \$567,000 requested from OPRD for the integrated park system; \$40, for the new aquatic center planning; \$400,000 for Recreation Trails and New parks an additional 56 acres of new residential housing and 15 acres of new industrial so completed an Economic Opportunity Assessment and Housing Assessment to esidential, commercial and industrial development. uested from OPRD for the integrated park system; \$40,000 requested from OPRD juatic center planning; \$400,000 for Recreation Trails and New parks \$200,000 for the TGM grant (whatever the correct amount was) \$360,000 for Main Street Revitalization \$2M or so for the sidewalk improvement projects Actions Rationale Near Term Long Term Acquire funding for John Day River restoration work/Oregon Pine Lake/Water garden.
+Funding & Status Developing a Transportation Growth Management (TGM) plan for the 90-acre John Day Innovation Gateway/Riverfront Recreation Area and an Integrated Initiatives Plan to open an additional 56 acres of new residential housing and 15 acres of new industrial land.
+City is also completed an Economic Opportunity Assessment and Housing Assessment to guide future residential, commercial and industrial development.
+Plan to open an additional 56 acres of new residential housing and 15 acres of new industrial land.
+City is also completed an Economic Opportunity Assessment and Housing Assessment to guide future residential, commercial and industrial development. \$567,000 requested from OPRD for the integrated park system; \$40,000 requested from OPRD for the new aquatic center planning; \$400,000 for Recreation Trails and New parks \$200,000 for the TGM grant (whatever the correct amount was) \$360,000 for Main Street Revitalization \$2M or so for the sidewalk improvement projects \$100,000 for street improvements Actions Rationale Near Term Long Term Acquire funding for John Day River restoration work/Oregon Pine Lake/Water garden.
 The restoration of the John Day river and the creation of the Oregon Pine Lake create huge placemaking opportunities for the community of John Day.
 The work will also require substantial funding.
 The City should explore opportunities to develop this riverfront recreation infrastructure. ~ 2.
 Finalize site location for the City's new wastewater treatment plant, the reclaimed water distribution network, and new utility services.
-Identifying these sites will allow for other placemaking activities and area planning to move forward. -
+Identifying these sites will allow for other placemaking activities and area planning to move forward. •

 3. Work with local business to expand riverfront recreation and food services.
 Local businesses are interested in being outfitters, providing stand up paddleboards, watercraft, bicycles and equipment for riverfront recreators.
-The planar shed/future farmers market offers opportunities for culinary experiences like mobile food courts, riverfront cafes and guest chefs to enhance both the farm-to-table food cluster and recreation/tourism industries. • 4.
+The planar shed/future farmers market offers opportunities for culinary experiences like mobile food courts, riverfront cafes and guest chefs to enhance both the farm-to-table food cluster and recreation/tourism industries. - 4.
 Connect the River Recreation Area to the Integrated Park System and Main Street.
 The riverfront experience should extend to and include the existing amenities in John Day, including the planned and existing park sites in the Integrated Park System (Kam Wah Chung, 7 th Street Sports Complex, Davis Creek Park, Hill Family Park and the Grant County Fairgrounds).
-It should also connect to Main Street to promote downtown retail, hospitality and food service businesses -
+It should also connect to Main Street to promote downtown retail, hospitality and food service businesses •